Slimefun/SensibleToolbox/README.md

 In late 2020 STB was finally updated once more but it is currently very unstable, so please report any bugs you can find!

 ## :floppy_disk: Download Sensible Toolbox
-You can download SensibleToolbox for free right here: [Development Builds](https://thebusybiscuit.github.io/builds/Slimefun/SensibleToolbox/master/)
+You can download SensibleToolbox for free right here: [Development Builds](https://thebusybiscuit.github.io/builds/Slimefun/SensibleToolbox/master/)<br>
+STB has no dependencies, so you can just drop it into your `/plugins/` folder and you are good to go!

 **WARNING: STB has only just been updated to newer versions of Minecraft, builds are extremely unstable and we don't recommend you to use them on any live server.**
 **For private testing and bug reporting only!
 Please report any bug you come across!**